marriagav/taskchamp/README.md

 There are currently thrww ways to setup Taskchamp to work with Taskwarrior: using a Taskchampion Sync Server, using AWS, using GCP, or using iCloud Drive.

+> [!IMPORTANT]
+> You only need to setup one of these methods, not all of them.

 The documentation for how sync works in Taskwarrior can be found [here](https://taskwarrior.org/docs/sync/).

 ### Setup with Taskchampion Sync Server